makimo/guide/kotlin.md

 ##### 6.1 Formatting class definition

-If declaration is below line length limit, put if on a single line, but leave one single line after opening braces:
+If declaration is below line length limit, put it on a single line, but leave one single line after opening braces:

 ```kotlin